lijerrymagic/face_mask_detection_pytorch_lenet/README.md

-# HMPL Project - Wearing of Face Masks Detection Using CNN
+# HMPL Project - Wearing of Face Masks Detection Using CNN (Customized LeNet-5)

 ## 1. How to execute the code
 Before run, make sure having the following dependencies: